 If you have any additions, changes, or corrections to your asylum application (for example, correcting a factual mistake or adding new supporting documents), make sure to tell the AO at the beginning of your interview.
 In fact, you might want to prepare a written list of these to give to the officer, particularly if the changes are extensive.
 (With many applicants waiting years for their interviews, it's common to need to update the officer about things like a new job, new child, or marriage or divorce.)

 The AO will have reviewed your asylum application and your immigration file before interviewing you.
 AOs are trained to conduct asylum interviews, and are familiar with country conditions in your country.

 The AO will most likely begin by asking you about your identity and background, and will review your original identity documents that you have brought with you.

-Of you do not understand a question, it's better to ask for clarification than to attempt to answer.
+If you do not understand a question, whether because of language or other issues, it's better to ask for clarification than to attempt to answer.
+For instance, you can:

 Some of the information you will be asked about will be very personal, and you might find it hard to discuss.
 You can ask for a short break to compose yourself, and then try your best to tell the AO all the important facts.
 Your ability to obtain asylum depends on that.

-The entire interview will take at least an hour, depending on the particular facts of your case, and on what questions your AO decides to ask.
-Generally, the more facts your asylum application and your personal declaration contain, the longer your interview will last.
+The entire interview will likely take at least an hour, depending on the particular facts of your case, and on what questions your AO decides to ask.
+The more facts your asylum application and your personal declaration contain, the longer your interview will probably last.
 The length of the interview, however, is not indicative of whether or not you will be granted asylum.
 Answer only the questions that you are asked.

 Your attorney will also have a chance to make a short statement to the AO, and to clarify any concerns that the AO might have.

 The AO will not reach a decision on your asylum application at the time of your interview.
-Instead, you will be asked to return to the Asylum Office to receive your decision or it will be mailed to you, within a few weeks after your interview.
+(In rare cases, you might even be asked to return for a second interview, for example, if the officer who interviewed you left, and another is taking over your case.)